Quick Summary

 Source:- babamail

-The Gupta era, often referred to as the Golden Age of India, saw the refinement of temple architecture.
+The Gupta era, often called the Golden Age of India, saw the refinement of temple architecture.
 The Dashavatara Temple at Deogarh and the temples at Sanchi illustrate the nascent stages of temple construction.
-It later influenced the Indian architectural styles.
+This period later influenced Indian architectural styles.

 Source: The GK series